U.S. citizens won't be targeted in anti-terror efforts, Spicer says

 Anwar al-Awlaki was killed in a 2011 drone strike in Yemen in what was a notable targeting of an American born citizen by his own government.
 Civil rights groups including the American Civil Liberties Union sued the government for targeting a U.S. citizen without a trial.
 Also killed in the strike was Samir Khan, a North Carolina native who moved to Yemen and helped lead the terrorist group's magazine, Inspire.

-A Justice Department memo made public in 2014 details the Obama administration's legal argument for conducting strikes against U.S. citizens who have joined militant groups.
+A Justice Department memo made public in 2014 detailed the Obama administration's legal argument for conducting strikes against U.S. citizens who have joined militant groups.

-Spicer's proclamation that the new administration will never target American citizens is notable given Trump's tough rhetoric on combating terror throughout.
-He said in an interview in December 2015, "When you get these terrorists you have to take out their families."
+Spicer's proclamation that the new administration will never target American citizens is notable given Trump's tough rhetoric on combating terror throughout the presidential campaign.
+"When you get these terrorists you have to take out their families," Trump said in an interview in December 2015.